 The SBA then decided that Spectre's case presented "unique circumstances" warranting reconsideration and withdrew its earlier decision.
-After the award, Spectre secured a facility clearance.
-The SBA determined that Spectre was responsible and issued a Certificate of Competency.
+After award to Sonoran, Spectre secured a facility clearance.
+The SBA determined that Spectre was responsible and issued a certificate of competency.
 Based on the SBA's determination, the Air Force terminated Sonoran's contract and made an award to Spectre.